-Hangleiter et al. [23] propose another certification scheme that was applied in [24] to verify measurement outcomes using only local measurements.
-The method in [23] can even verify BQP-complete computation encoded through the Feynman-Kitaev mapping, but it requires $O(n^2)$ samples of the output state for the ZZ + ZHamiltonian evolution, which is more expensive than our constant-sample-complexity scheme.
-Our improvement is achieved by a combination of the single-step FeynmanKitaev encoding and the commuting nature of the ZZ+ZHamiltonian (or the ZZ Hamiltonian when single-qubit Zs are absorbed).
-In fact, our protocol can verify all commuting Hamiltonians with constant sample complexity if entangled multi-qubit measurements are allowed, but it is unclear whether there are also near-term honest-prover strategies in this more general case.
-We discuss this in more detail in Appendix S5.
+Hangleiter et al. [26] propose another certification scheme that was applied in Ref.
+[27] to verify measurement outcomes using only local measurements.
+The method in Ref.
+[26] can even verify BQP-complete computation encoded through the Feynman-Kitaev mapping, but it requires $O(n^2)$ samples of the output state for the ZZ + Z Hamiltonian evolution, which is more expensive than our constant-sample-complexity scheme.

+Our improvement is achieved by a combination of the single-step Feynman-Kitaev encoding and the commuting nature of the ZZ + Z Hamiltonian (or the ZZ Hamiltonian when single-qubit Zs are absorbed).
+In fact, our protocol can verify all commuting Hamiltonians with constant sample complexity if entangled multiqubit measurements are allowed, but it is unclear whether there are also near-term honest-prover strategies in this more general case.
+We discuss this in more detail in Appendix E.

-It is worth noting that there can be a tradeoff between the verification cost and the difficulty of experimental realization.
-Our verification protocol presented in Section II does not rely on the condition that in H, the coefficient of every term $Z_i Z_j$ is the same $(\pi/4)$, but this uniformity makes it possible to simulate the system using $2^{O(\sqrt{n})}$ -time classical computation, so that $n = O(\lambda^2)$.
-If instead the coefficients are randomly selected, then the above simulation is no longer available, and we can conjecture the classical simulation cost to be $2^{\Omega(n)}$, as in [36].
+We now discuss the number of qubits n required to demonstrate quantum computational advantage.
+It is worth noting that there can be a trade-off between the number of qubits and the difficulty of implementing the Hamiltonian evolution in our protocol.
+Note that the H used in our protocol is uniform, i.e., the coefficient of every term $Z_i Z_j$ is the same $(\pi/4)$ , but our verification scheme presented in Sec.
+II works even if the coefficients are not uniform.
+If the system is an $a \times b$ square lattice (where a > b) with a uniform commuting Hamiltonian, it is possible to classically sample from the distribution of X-basis measurement outcomes by simulating every $b \times 1$ cluster along the shorter side in $O(2^b)$ time.
+In fact, assuming that simulating linear-depth universal quantum circuits acting on b qubits requires at least time $\Omega(2^b)$ , a $b \times b$ cluster state is also sufficient to make the cost of sampling $\Omega(2^b)$ .
+Therefore, to make the simulation cost $\Omega(2^{\lambda})$ , we should take a $\lambda \times \lambda$ square lattice with $n = \lambda^2$ qubits.
+For simplicity, we focus on the uniform case in this paper, but if there is a sufficiently high level of nonuniformity, then the aforementioned simulation is not available, and we can conjecture the classical simulation cost to be $2^{\Omega(n)}$ , as in Ref.
+[43].
 In this case, the number of qubits, the number of single-qubit measurements, and the classical computational cost can all be reduced to $O(\lambda)$ -at the cost of more difficult history state preparation-since nonuniform Hamiltonian evolution is in general more challenging.